inductiva/inductiva/README.md

 PS C:\> <venv>\Scripts\Activate.ps1
 ```

-After activating the virtual environment, you can install the package as described above:
+After activating the virtual environment, you can install the package as described below:

 ```
 pip install --upgrade inductiva